ujjwalvkulkarni/Human-Detection-using-HOG/README.md

 KNN.py, GradMag.py and ascii.py.

-To run the detection on test image:
+To run the detection on test image:<br />
 4. Open HOG.py and compile (All the .py files must be inside the same folder).
 5. In the KNN.py file, paste the path for positive and negative training images on line 20 and 21 respectively.